-King Of The Woods
+King of The Woods

 Religious incense, healing oil, mood enhancer... sandalwood is one of the rarest fragrance ingredients.
 Victoria Gaiger discovers a project in Sri Lanka that’s finding a way to grow and harvest the trees sustainably.